 Some things to take into consideration when you plan your Swimming with Pigs trip are:

 – The full-day Swimming with Pigs tours are long (8-9h) and you spend a considerable time on the boat.

 – Bear in mind that open sea safari tours are not suitable for expectant mothers, infants and persons with back, knee, neck and heart problems or conditions affected by high-speed travel.

-– The tours that depart from Nassau and Paradise Island is subject to cancellation due to weather conditions (wind, rain, hurricane, etc), so make sure to book it for the next day after you arrive, so if it gets canceled, you may have another chance to do it.
+– The tours that depart from Nassau and Paradise Island are subject to cancellation due to weather conditions (wind, rain, hurricane, etc), so make sure to book it for the next day after you arrive, so if it gets cancelled, you may have another chance to do it.

-– Flying direct to Staniel Cay is much easier, faster and you will spend less time sailing, but it’ll be more expensive.
+– Flying direct to Staniel Cay is much easier, and faster and you’ll spend less time sailing, but it’ll be more expensive.

-– Note that if you’re traveling to the Bahamas on a cruise ship you might not have enough time to take in a Swimming with Pigs Tour.
+– Note that if you’re traveling to the Bahamas on a cruise ship you might not have enough time to take in a Pig Beach Tour.

-– Pack light and don’t forget to bring sunscreen, hat, sunglasses and your camera please.
+– Pack light and don’t forget to bring sunscreen, a hat, sunglasses and your camera, please.

 Safe travels and have fun in the Bahamas and swimming with the pigs in Exuma.

 More posts about the Bahamas that might interest you: